160th Special Operations Aviation Regiment (Airborne): Overview

 The 160th SOAR(A) consists of some of the Army's best-qualified aviators, crew chiefs, and support soldiers.
 Officers are all volunteers; enlisted soldiers volunteer or are assigned by the U.S. Army Human Resources Command.
 Until 2013, only men were allowed to be pilots in the 160th.

 Upon joining the 160th, all soldiers are assigned to "Green Platoon", in which they receive intensive training in "advanced methods of the five basic combat skills: first responder, land navigation, combatives, weapons and teamwork".
-The weapons training includes firing thousands of rounds with AK-47/AK-74 rifles, Beretta M9 pistols, M4/M4A1 carbines, and SIG Sauer M17/M18 pistols.
+The weapons training includes firing thousands of rounds with M4/M4A1 carbines and SIG Sauer M17/M18 pistols.

 Soldiers who fail the course the first time may retake it, but there is no guarantee that anyone assigned to Green Platoon will pass and continue on with the 160th.
-The basic Night Stalker course for enlisted soldiers lasts five weeks; the officer course lasts 20 to 28 weeks.
+The basic Night Stalker course for enlisted soldiers lasts five weeks.
+The officer course lasts 20 to 28 weeks.

 A new Night Stalker pilot arrives at a unit as Basic Mission Qualified (BMQ).
 After a series of skills test qualifications, experience, leadership, and oral review boards lasting up to three years, the Night Stalker is designated Fully Mission Qualified (FMQ).
 After three to five years as an FMQ, the Night Stalker may be nominated and assessed by a long process consisting of several flight evaluations to earn the flight lead qualification.

 SOAR flight medics can qualify as special operations combat medics by completing the 36-week Special Operations Combat Medic (SOCM) course at Fort Bragg.